 What is the difference between a VPN and a proxy?

 A VPN and a proxy both help mask your IP address and provide a way to access content from different locations, but there are significant differences.
 A VPN encrypts all of your internet traffic, providing stronger security and privacy, while a proxy only reroutes specific types of traffic, such as web browsing.
-This means a VPN offers more comprehensive protection for your data, whereas a proxy is generally used for specific tasks like bypassing geo-restrictions.

 Can a VPN be used to hide my location?